 Rosenthal had control of four different hotels on the Las Vegas strip and despite who was the front-man of the operations, he was the true man behind closed doors that always ran the show.

 His rise to being one of the most powerful people in Las Vegas during the 1970's was cut short after 14 years due to numerous problems.

-His gangster pal Nicky "The Ant" Spilotro, who was sent out to Vegas by the mob to watch his back, was having an affair with his ex-wife, show girl, Geri McGee.
-And the fact that Spilotro was constantly in the news for illegal activities -- Rosenthal association with Spilotro would haunt him throughout his Vegas career.
+His gangster pal Nicky "The Ant" Spilotro, who was sent out to Vegas by the mob to watch his back, was having an affair with his wife, showgirl, Geri McGee.
+And the fact that Spilotro was constantly in the news for illegal activities – Rosenthal association with Spilotro would haunt him throughout his Vegas career.

 "Lefty", retired to Miami where he continued his career as a gambler.
 No one was ever prosecuted on the bombing, but it's widely speculated who was behind it, The Mafia.

-"Lefty" died on October 13, 2008 at the age of 79.
+"Lefty" died on October 13, 2008, at the age of 79.

-As for the Mafia's skim and the power they had in Las Vegas.
+As for the Mafia's skim and the power they had in Las Vegas

 "Lefty" was a legend and will always be remembered for his ability to pick the winners in any sport.
-He knew how to run a successful casino/hotel operation like a scientist - he loved show girls and topless dancers and his deep Mafia ties made him extremely powerful and dangerous.
+He knew how to run a successful casino/hotel operation like a scientist - he loved showgirls and topless dancers, and his deep Mafia ties made him extremely powerful and dangerous.